Secondary Securities Markets

-In the United States, there are 3 major national stock exchanges — the New York Stock Exchange (NYSE), the American Stock Exchange (AMEX), and the NASDAQ —which list most of the major companies — and numerous local exchanges, which list smaller, local companies.
-The New York Stock Exchange is the largest exchange, followed closely by NASDAQ, while AMEX is a distant third.
-However, AMEX lists many new types of securities, such as exchange-traded funds.
-The local exchanges include the following:
+In the United States, 2 major national stock exchanges — the New York Stock Exchange (NYSE) and the NASDAQ — list most of the major companies — and many local exchanges, list smaller, local companies or specialize in some other way.
+The New York Stock Exchange is the largest exchange, followed closely by NASDAQ.

-All exchanges have initial listing requirements that companies must satisfy before they can be listed on a particular exchange.
-Since an exchange makes money by charging commissions or fees on trades, most requirements are designed to ensure that a certain amount of trading will occur in the company's shares.
-In most cases, larger companies have more trading activity, and so several requirements are related to ensure a minimum size.
+All exchanges have initial listing requirements companies must satisfy before they can be listed on a particular exchange.
+Since exchanges make money by charging commissions or fees on trades, most requirements are designed to ensure that a minimum of trading will occur in the company's shares.
+Larger companies have more trading activity, so several requirements are related to ensure a minimum size.
 The most common requirements are a minimum market value, a minimum income and revenue, a minimum number of shares outstanding, and a minimum number of holders of public stock.

 Although most stocks listed on an exchange are listed stocks for that exchange, an exchange can list the securities of any other exchange, if it so chooses.
-To increase pricing competition, the Securities and Exchange Act of 1934 contains a provision referred to as unlisted trading privileges (UTP) that allows any exchange to list any securities listed on any other exchange.
+To increase pricing competition, the Securities and Exchange Act of 1934 contains a provision, called unlisted trading privileges (UTP), allowing any exchange to list any securities listed on any other exchange.

 Buy or sell limit orders are entered into the system and crossed with matching orders.
 If there are no matching orders, then they are queued, first by price, then by date, as a bid or offer price.
 The list of all bids and offers constitutes the order book, and the current market quote is the best bid and offer.